Startups

 If a tenant pays expenses on your behalf in lieu of paying you rent, such payments to third parties are included in your business income as rental income.

-If your tenant pays to get out of a lease and to secure a lease (bonus payment), are income to you.
+If your tenant pays to get out of a lease or to secure a lease (bonus payment), such payments are income to the recipient.

 Bartering Income